Marsh1173/generic-websocket-interface/README.md

 ## GT

-- remove all pixijs packages except the necessary ones
-  - make my own ticker
-- finish basic game space data classes, then finish quad tree
+- BUG: Try pushing a goblin in the direction you're running.
+You should see a weird bounce animation.

+* make multiple quad trees (collision hitbox, select hitbox)

   - update quad tree when entities move

-- Rigging
+* Rigging
-- Map + tiles
+* Map + tiles
-- Goblin behavior
+* Phinish Fysics